bihor/fp_newsletter/Documentation/Administrator/Index.rst

 Then you have 2 possibilities.

 First way: insert a static form in your template.
 This extension can read this variables if you provide the used form elements.
-Read the chapter "Configuration -> External fields" for more informations about this way.
+Read the chapter "Configuration -> External fields" for more information about this way.

 Second way: you can load the plugin via f:cObject typoscriptObjectPath in your page template like this::